Accurate Models of NVIDIA Tensor Cores: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item Determination of various numerical features for NVIDIA V100, A100, A2, A30, H100, H200, B200, L40S, and RTX 1000 Ada tensor core models, including 8-bit floating-point formats.
-We have presented these features more precisely than any other previous work, using architectural diagrams. \item Development of \textsc{Matlab}-based simulation models for GPU tensor cores, validated against GPU results through randomised matrix multiplication input space coverage. \item We provide experimental results on the differences that tensor cores can cause in a low-level kernel, multi-word matrix multiplication, which serves as an example of how these models can be used by the community. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item Determination of various numerical features for NVIDIA V100, A100, A2, A30, A40, H100, H200, B200, L40S, RTX PRO 6000 and RTX 1000 Ada tensor core models, including 8-bit floating-point formats.
+We have presented these features more precisely than any other previous work, using architectural diagrams. \item Development of MATLAB-based simulation models for GPU tensor cores, validated against GPU results through randomised matrix multiplication input space coverage. \item A customised model of tensor cores in MATLAB, which can be used to easily experiment with custom variants by specifying various features such as rounding modes and internal precision used within tensor cores. \item Experimental results on the differences that tensor cores can cause in a low-level kernel, multi-word matrix multiplication, which serves as an example of how these models can be used by the community. \end{itemize}

-\section{Notations and Definitions}
+\section{Notations and definitions}

 Table~\ref{table:fp-formats} shows some of the characteristics of various floating-point formats available on the latest NVIDIA Blackwell architecture.
-Hereafter we refer to floating-point formats with the following short-hand names: fp8 (either of fp8-E4M3 or fp8-E5M2), fp16 (binary16 IEEE 754), bf16 (bfloat16), tf19 (TensorFloat32), fp32 (binary32 IEEE 754), and fp64 (binary64 IEEE 754).
+Hereafter we refer to floating-point formats with the following short-hand names: fp8 (either of fp8-E4M3 or fp8-E5M2), fp16 (binary16 of IEEE 754~\cite{ieee19}), bf16 (bfloat16), tf19 (TensorFloat32), fp32 (binary32 of IEEE 754), and fp64 (binary64 of IEEE 754).